stefarrn/ESP_Wifi_VentilationControll/README.md

 2. hotplate. heatgun or reflow oven for soldering the surface mount components
 3. solder paste and tweezers for soldering surface mount components (ordering a stencil together with the PCBs is highly recommended)
 5. computer with USB cable and USB to FTDI adapter or frog pin programmer for the ESP8266
-6. Phone or tablet cabaple of running the Arduino IOT cloud app
+6. Phone or tablet cabaple of running the Arduino IoT remote app
 7. some prototyping cables for programming
 8. multimeter or oscilocope for troubleshooting